-Monitoring WASH targets Government-led process for monitoring ✓ Frequency of assessment Sufficiency of human resources for monitoring • Government-led process: Yes; Xo.
-Frequency of assessment: Ad hoc; Every 4+ years; Every 2 to 4 years; Annually.
-Sufficient human resources: Less than 50% of what is needed; ⊕ Between 50% and 75% of what is needed; ● More than 75% of what is needed.
+Monitoring WASH targets

+Government-led process for monitoring ×

+Frequency of assessment

+Sufficiency of human resources for monitoring 0

+Government-led process: ✓ Yes; ➤ No. Frequency of assessment: ○ Ad hoc; ○ Every 4+ years; (to 4 years; ● Annually.
+Sufficient human resources: ○ Less than 50% of what is reded; ● More that what is needed. needed;